-Snell recently completed his 15th and final season as the head coach of the Yellow Jacket football in the fall of 2016.
-Snell led the Yellow Jackets to the NCAA Division III National Playoffs in 2003 and compiled an impressive 92-60 career record with a .605 winning percentage.
-During his 15 seasons as head coach, Snell produced 122 All-Ohio Athletic Conference and 102 Academic All-OAC student-athletes.
+In his 15 season, Sbnell led the Yellow Jackets to the NCAA Division III National Playoffs in 2003 and compiled an impressive 92-60 career record with a .605 winning percentage.
+He mentored 122 All-Ohio Athletic Conference and 102 Academic All-OAC student-athletes.

 Snell previously served as an assistant coach in charge of quarterbacks and recruiting and was the offensive coordinator for five years.
 In the spring of 2001, Snell was elevated to assistant head coach.
 Snell succeeded the legendary Bob Packard as head coach in 2002.
 Packard (156 victories), College Football Hall of Famer Lee Tressel (155 wins) and Ray E. Watts (104 wins) are the only BW head coaches with more wins than Snell.